-Recent modal test applications include flight qualification of helicopter modifications, diesel engine cooling fan failure investigation, mixed flow impellers, gas turbine blades, and medical x-ray equipment.
+Recent modal test applications include flight qualification of helicopter modifications, mixed flow impellers, gas turbine blades and an optical table.

 The modal assurance criterion (MAC) is a technique for quantifying the comparison of mode shapes from two sources.
 A MAC value greater than 90% generally indicates highly correlated modes.
 SimuTech engineers often use MAC to compare the mode shapes from two test articles or to correlate the results from a modal test with those from a corresponding finite element analysis.